State of Slovenes, Croats and Serbs: Establishment

 On 28 October, Gyula Andrássy the Younger sent a peace note to the American government while the Ban of Croatia, Antun Mihalović, reported to the Emperor and was dismissed with the instruction "Do as you please".
 The Ministry of War had also decided to allow the local military commands to approach the people's councils in order to help maintain law and order.
 All this was taken as a sign that the Austro-Hungarian monarchy was disintegrating and that the State of Slovenes, Croats and Serbs was an attainable goal.

 The state was proclaimed officially on 29 October 1918.
 Its first president was a Slovene, Anton Korošec.
 The two vice presidents were a Serb, Svetozar Pribićević, and a Croat, Ante Pavelić.

 The new state aspired to include all those territories of the former Austria-Hungary that were inhabited by Slovenes, Croats and Serbs.
 Those representing the Serbs in Vojvodina, however – including those in Banat, Bačka and Baranja – objected and formed their own administration under the supreme authority of the Serbian National Board in Novi Sad.
 Vojvodina then joined the Kingdom of Serbia on 25 November 1918.
 One day earlier, on 24 November 1918, the region of Syrmia, which had become part of the State of Slovenes, Croats and Serbs, seceded and also joined the Kingdom of Serbia.

+Conflict with Hungary

+Military units loyal to the State engaged the Hungarian garrison in Međimurje in November 1918.